What Kind of Monuments Does President Trump Value?

 And the Carrizo Plain National Monument in California, which bursts into wildflower-covered “superbloom” every spring:

-Though experts believe the most of these monuments will likely survive review, the Secretary of the Interior’s discretion to change their boundaries may be quite broad.
+Though experts believe most of these monuments will likely survive review, the Secretary of the Interior’s discretion to change their boundaries may be quite broad.
 And there is no legal link between the two kinds of monuments: Many people may feel one way about President Trump’s views on Confederate statutes and another way about the alleged abuse of the Antiquities Act.

 But the excitement with which the president defends one kind of monument, while undermining another, does raise the question: What kind of history does the president value?
 What does it look like when history is destroyed?
 And what kinds of beauty and culture can be truly lost—what treasures of the United States can, once removed, never by human hands be comparably replaced?